sizwemorrismnothoza/iTunesSearch/README.md

 1. Click on the download button and select the iTunes.zip download
 2. Extract the folder
-3. Include an image of the project structure
-4. In the project root directory there are two folders namely client and server.
+3. In the project root directory there are two folders namely client and server.

 ### Installation and starting the app